2023 Scholarships and Application Forms are available NOW!!!!

 Phyllis H. Faircloth Special Education Scholarship

 Phyllis H. Faircloth served 42 years as a special education teacher, most of those years in the Fort Mill School District.
-The Faircloth Special Education Scholarship of $500 was established in 2013 by Springfield Elementary School and her colleagues with the purpose of affording a deserving student from Fort Mill High School or Nation Ford High School the opportunity to pursue a degree in special education.
+The Faircloth Special Education Scholarship of $2000 was established in 2013 by Springfield Elementary School and her colleagues with the purpose of affording a deserving student from Fort Mill High School, Catawba Ridge High School or Nation Ford High School the opportunity to pursue a degree in special education.

 Robert C. & Dorothy C. Hill Marine JROTC Scholarship

 The Robert C. & Dorothy C. Hill Marine JROTC Scholarship was established in 2014 in honor of Robert C. Hill and his wife, Dorothy, to help a student who exemplifies the ethics, standards, and values of the Marine Corps to continue his/her education.
-One student from FMHS and one student from NFHS will each be awarded a $2,000 scholarship.
+One student from Fort Mill High School and one student from Nation Ford High School will each be awarded a $2,000 scholarship.

 Service Above Self Scholarship

-The Fort Mill Rotary Club established the Service Above Self Scholarship in 2019 to provide financial support to a deserving student from both Fort Mill High School and Nation Ford High School as they continue their education after high school.
-This $1000 scholarship is awarded to one student at each high school who has demonstrated exceptional commitment to service above self while serving in and participating in Interact in high school.
+The Fort Mill Rotary Club established the Service Above Self Scholarship in 2019 to provide financial support to a deserving student from Catawba Ridge High School, Fort Mill High School or Nation Ford High School as they continue their education after high school.
+This $3000 scholarship is awarded to one graduating senior who has demonstrated exceptional commitment to service above self and unselfish volunteer service.

 Teacher Forum: Teacher Cadet Scholarship

 The Teacher Cadet Scholarship, established in 2012 by the Fort Mill School District Teacher Forum, will help selected Teacher Cadets pursue their degrees in teaching.
-Scholarships in the amount of $500 will be awarded to Teacher Cadet(s) at FMHS and NFHS.
+Scholarships in the amount of $500 will be awarded to Teacher Cadet(s) at Catawba Ridge High School, Fort Mill High School and Nation Ford High School.
 The number of scholarships awarded changes yearly.

 Tim Hawkins Memorial Scholarship